Guru Nanak Dev Engineering College, Bidar

-Guru Nanak Dev Engineering College and abbreviated as the GNDEC is a centre of technical education, in Bidar, Karnataka.
-It was established in the academic year 1980-81 by the Prabandhak Committee Gurudwara, Sri Nanak Jhira Saheb, Bidar.
+Guru Nanak Dev Engineering College (abbreviation GNDEC) is a centre of technical education, in Bidar, Karnataka.
+It was established in the August 1980 by the Prabandhak Committee Gurudwara, Sri Nanak Jhira Saheb, Bidar.
 The college is approved by the All India Council for Technical Education (AICTE).

-This college has engineering and MBA together, this college has very bad name from 2013 to 2018 due girls behaviour of this college and Girls prostitute activities.
-MBA girls are involved in honey trap business to get marks and satisfy there needs.

 History

 Initially Guru Nanak Dev Engineering college was affiliated to Karnataka University, Dharwad.
 When Gulbarga University was created, it came under the jurisdiction of Gulbarga University, Gulbarga.

 Now the college is affiliated to Visvesvaraya Technological University, Belgaum and approved by All India Council for Technological Education (AICTE), New Delhi and accredited by National Board of Accreditation (NBA), New Delhi.

 Sardar Joga Singh, President of Nanak Jhira Trust, established the premier institute in the year 1980.
 The college started with an annual intake of 120 students, in three disciplines, and as of 2009 had an annual intake of 570 students in seven undergraduate disciplines and one master's discipline.
 It currently has 2800 students.

-The College has an Administrative building, Auditorium, Central Library, Laboratories, Workshops, Seminar Halls, Digital class room and Hostel accommodation.
+The college has an Administrative building, Auditorium, Central Library, Laboratories, Workshops, Seminar Halls, Digital class room and Hostel accommodation.
 The college has stringent intake standards.
 A Candidate who has passed the Second Year Pre-University or XII standard or equivalent examination with Physics, Chemistry, Mathematics, and Bio Technology and obtained at least 60% aggregate marks in these subjects is eligible.